JBTastic/TerminalWordle/README.md

-# German Wordle in the terminal!
+# Wordle in the terminal!